writerror/writerror/_posts/2018-01-18-drawing-first-blood.md

 only master.

-Individualist anarchism in the United States was most notably expounded in the pages of Benjamin R. Tucker’s journal Liberty, which was published from 1881 to 1908.
+Individualist anarchism in the United States was most notably expounded in the pages of Benjamin R. Tucker’s journal <em>Liberty</em>, which was published from 1881 to 1908.
 Tucker and his associates — all capable writers and thinkers — attempted to forge individualist anarchism into a coherent system through an ill-conceived fusion of